; U) [Netscape]">

 Agathis robusta, Queensland kauri pine Daleys Fruit Trees

-Araucaria species may be called "pine", but they are not genus Pinus.
+Araucaria may be called "pine", but they are not genus Pinus.

 Bunya pine, (Araucaria bidwillii), bunya nut, Araucariaceae